 Do ESL Courses count for college credit?

-Most ESL courses count as "non-degree" credits, so they do not count in the total number of credits required for graduation, and they do not transfer to other colleges.
+Most ESL courses count as “non-degree” credits, so except for SPE-100, they do not count in the total number of credits required for graduation, and they do not transfer to other colleges.

 How do ESL courses affect a student’s GPA?